-CS 185 Programming with Java Script (3)
+CS 185 Programming with Java Script (3) [Name changed to Web Client Development Winter 2016]

 Prerequisite: CS 112

 JavaScript is a dynamic computer programming language which is most commonly used with web browsers.
 It is designed to allow client-side scripts to interact with the user, control the browser, as well as alter document content that is displayed by the browser.
 It is also used in server-side network programming with various frameworks, game development and the creation of desktop and mobile applications.